FilippoLucchini/MultiPage_DDLAB_Tools/README.md

 - Define multiselect fields in excel databases DONE
 - Rewrite the freezer code adapting it to plastics DONE
 - Rewrite the freezer code adapting it to reagents DONE
-- Fix the home screen to improve it
+- Fix the home screen to improve it DONE
 - New ideas to improve the tools section